Microscopic Transport Theory of Cooper-pair fluctuations in a disordered 2D Electron System with Spin-Orbit Scatterings: Introduction

 It was shown recently \cite{MZPRB2021},\cite{MZJPC2023} that Cooper-pair fluctuations (CPFs) in a 2D electron system with strong spin-orbit scatterings can lead at low temperatures to pronounced magnetoresistance (MR) above a crossover field to superconductivity.
 Employing the time dependent Ginzburg-Landau (TDGL) functional approach the model was applied to the high mobility electron systems formed in the electron-doped interfaces between two insulating perovskite oxides---SrTiO$_{3}$ and LaAlO$ _{3}$ \cite{Ohtomo04},\cite{Caviglia08}, showing good quantitative agreement with a large body of experimental sheet-resistance data obtained under varying gate voltage \cite{Mograbi19} (see also \cite{RoutPRL2017},\cite {ManivNatCommun2015}).

 In the present paper we approach the same problem from the point of view of the conventional (diagrammatic) microscopic theory of fluctuations in superconductors, developed by Larkin and Varlamov (LV) \cite{LV05}.
-Consistently with the state-of-the-art microscopic theory of superconducting fluctuations at very low temperatures \cite{GalitLarkinPRB01}, \cite {Glatzetal2011}, \cite{Lopatinetal05}, \cite{Khodas2012}, our model calculations yield corrections to the normal-state conductivity, which are too small to account for the observed pronounced MR effect.
-However, further analysis of the results of the microscopic theory reveals that the density of CPFs, defined consistently with the TDGL approach, is a key function of field and temperature for understanding the large MR phenomenon.
-It is then found that, in the zero temperature limit at finite magnetic field, the CPFs density diverges within restricted mesoscopic regions in space so that the developing huge local charging under increasing field should eventually drive, due to Coulomb repulsion, the (unpaired) normal-state electrons out of the dense CPFs regions.
-Under these circumstances the normal-state electrons, which are not affected by CPFs within the bulk of the condensed puddles, hold mutual charge exchange with CPFs via interphase dynamical equilibrium.
+Consistently with the state-of-the-art microscopic theory of superconducting fluctuations at very low temperatures \cite{GalitLarkinPRB01}, \cite {Glatzetal2011}, \cite{Lopatinetal05}, \cite{Khodas2012}, our model calculations yields corrections to the normal-state conductivity, which can not account for the observed pronounced MR effect.
+However, further analysis of the results of the microscopic theory reveals that the density of Cooper-pair fluctuations (CPFs), defined consistently with the TDGL approach, is a key function of field and temperature for understanding the large MR phenomenon.
+It is then found that, in the zero temperature limit at finite magnetic field, the stiffness of the fluctuation modes diminishes in a broad range of momentum space, so that the CPFs density diverges within restricted mesoscopic regions in real space.
+This divergence is relieved by quantum tunneling of CPFs and pair breaking out of their mesoscopic enclaves \cite{MZPRB2021},\cite{MZJPC2023}.
+Under these circumstances the grand canonical ensemble underlying the microscopic BCS-GL theory is unsubstantiated\ and charge exchange between regions of CPFs and (unpaired) normal-state electrons should be considered under the constraint of the total electron number conservation.

-It has been, therefore, concluded that during the extended life-time of CPFs in their mesoscopic enclaves, when the fluctuation paraconductivity diminishes, the density of the normal-state conduction electrons is also suppressed (due to charge transfer to the localized CPFs) and so yielding overall large MR. The crossover to this low temperature state of pronounced MR is, therefore, associated with the tendency of the nearly uniform system of CPFs at zero field to formation, under increasing field, of highly inhomogeneous system of condensed CPFs puddles.
-Following this scenario it is possible to amend the LV microscopic theory, in a consistent manner with the TDGL functional approach presented in Refs.\cite{MZPRB2021}, \cite {MZJPC2023}.
+It has been, therefore, concluded that during the extended life-time of CPFs in their mesoscopic enclaves, when the fluctuation paraconductivity diminishes, the density of the normal-state conduction electrons is also suppressed (due to charge transfer to the localized CPFs) and so, due to electron localization, yielding overall large MR. The crossover to this low temperature state of pronounced MR is, therefore, associated with the tendency of the nearly uniform system of CPFs at zero field to formation, under increasing field, of highly inhomogeneous system of condensed CPFs puddles.